albertknows/albert_on_data/content/posts/new-years-resolution-list.md

 ---
 Rules to Follow:

-1. Stop unnecessary overthinking.
+1. Stop unnecessary over thinking.
 2. Save your money!
-Minimalism!
 (Use for Roth IRA Max, Stocks, Etc.)
 3. Count Calories when You Can, Limit Fast Food.
 4. 80+ Avg for AFOQT Test, May Board?
 (Need 11 Flight Hours)
 5. Gain more job experience while waiting for OTS Results.
-6. Exersise Daily, Mile Minimum Per Day.
+6. Exercise Daily, Mile Minimum Per Day.
 7. Achieve Happiness.